Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 You can get here by taking the bus towards Pinglin, getting off at the nearest stop, then hiking down to find the trail.
-A much easier way to visit is by taking the Thousand Island Lake and Pinglin Tea Plantation tour, this tea day tour that also includes Maokong, or this hiking and tea-focused tour.
+A much easier way to visit is by taking the Thousand Island Lake and Pinglin Tea Plantation tour, this tea day tour that also includes Maokong, this one that focuses mainly on the tea plantation only, or this hiking and tea-focused tour.

 The picture-perfect terraced tea fields rolling down to the turquoise waters of the reservoir with mountains rising straight out of the reservoir form a commanding backdrop.
 It’s worth the trip!